Malachiain/gatsby-novel-blog/src/pages/index.md

     write them?
 Each week I shall post a new chapter or two.
 The chapters are very short.
 I hope you will be entertained.
 I am happy to receive comments, such as about something I have got wrong.
-Just email me at davidlumsden49@gmail.com but please don't feel obliged to comment if you don't want to.
+Just email me at davidlumsden49@gmail.com.
+Please don't feel obliged to comment if you don't want to, but the occasional note to say you are still reading could be helpful
 ---